Robert-N-Myhre/architecture-portfolio/docs/architectural-philosophy.md

 - Easy to troubleshoot and maintain
 - Grounded in the realities of the teams who support them
 - Designed with automation and infrastructure-as-code (IaC) in mind to support consistent, scalable deployment

-Architecture isn’t just about what I design.
-It’s about what others can build on top of it.